shenae/circumvelo/README.md

 	*React Map

 ### Technologies Being Used:
-For this project, I will be using React, Node.js, and a Twitter API.
+For this project, I will be using React, Node.js, and Bulma.

 Implementation Problems: Retrieving the info from the bike sharing api and adding it to the map.

 Explanation to Solve the Problems:  The bike sharing api includes longitude and latitude, so the react map package can send that info to the mapbox component.

 ### MVP
+This app will have an interactive map and a dropdown list of countries.

 ### Post MVP

 ### Wireframes
 Wireframe and component hierarchy will be added.